 Public agencies within the state of California have been using contract grazing for more than two decades and detailed contracts have been developed to address the needs and concerns of both the agency and the contractor.
 The contract generally stipulates insurance qualifications, labor details, grazing schedules and terms of an annual or multiple year contract.
-Please inquire with local or regional public agencies known to use contract grazing as a vegetation management tool for sample contracts common in the project area.
+Project proponents should inquire with local or regional public agencies known to use contract grazing as a vegetation management tool for sample contracts common in the project area.
 A sample contract is included in Appendix B of this document as an example of the general items that should be covered in a prescribed grazing contract.

 CEQA CONSIDERATIONS

-The CAL FIRE project manager should investigate whether a prescribed herbivory project falls under one of the existing programmatic CEQA documents prepared by the Department.
+The project manager should investigate whether a prescribed herbivory project falls under one of the existing programmatic CEQA documents prepared by the Department.
 If it does, the program EIR will have a checklist that confirms whether the project is within the scope of that EIR, as well as any potentially significant impacts from the project and corresponding mitigation measures.
 Upon certification of the Vegetation Treatment Program (VTP) Program EIR, most prescribed herbivory projects will be covered by that EIR’s checklist.

 If the prescribed herbivory project does not fall under a program EIR checklist in whole or in part, it will require the completion of a separate CEQA Environmental analysis.
 The analysis may result in the filing of a Notice of Exemption or the completion and filing of a CEQA checklist and associated environmental documents (Negative Declaration, Mitigated Negative Declaration, or Environmental Impact Report).
 The Sacramento Headquarters Environmental Protection staff can provide guidance on the appropriate analysis and documentation.